 - Similarly, you should avoid ice in drinks for the same water-related reason, obviously.

-- Be warned that there is SO MUCH oil used in Pakistani food; a lot of stuff is just straight up deep-fried.
-There is also a whole lot of fat, too, like Ghee, yoghurt, actual lard.
-It’s super rich and super fatty, so if you’re keen on staying HEALTHY just try not to eat too much of it.
+- Be warned that there is so much oil used in Pakistani food; a lot of stuff is just straight up deep-fried.
+There is also a whole lot of fat, too.

 - If you’re in the midst of a bad tummy in Pakistan already, then head to places that are busy with locals.
 This will mean two things.
 One: that it’s pretty amazing in terms of tastiness.
 Two: that it’s got decent enough hygiene levels.
 No one would go back to the place that made them super ill, would they?

 - WASH YOUR HANDS: a top tip and literally the simplest one.
-Your hands WILL get dirty travelling around Pakistan.
-No question about it.
-So make sure you wash your hands especially since you will be eating with your hands a lot of the time.
+Your hands will get dirty traveling around Pakistan.

 - And on that note, adopt the left-hand-is-dirty rule of the Muslim world.
-You know what we mean!
+You know what I mean 😉

-You CAN live in Pakistan and a lot of people do.
-Besides the 100 or so million Pakistani people, there are a few expats too.
+You can live in Pakistan and a lot of people do.
+Besides the 200 or so million Pakistani people, there are a few thousand ex-pats too.

-That’s not to say it’s EASY for a foreigner in Pakistan.
-There aren’t a lot of expats living in Pakistan and it’s still quite rare to see anybody foreign on the streets.
-This means often being seen as an outsider and being stared at (the norm).
+That’s not to say it’s easy for a foreigner in Pakistan.
+There aren’t a lot of ex-pats living in Pakistan and it’s still quite rare to see anybody foreign on the streets.
+This means often being seen as an outsider and being stared at is the norm.

 As much as Pakistan is cool to visit, it’s cool to live there too.
-You could spend your time eating biriyani and A LOAD of other tasty food, for one thing.
-That’s not even mentioning the incredible scenery and history that will be open to you if you actually LIVE here.
+You could spend your time eating biriyani and a lot of other tasty food, for one thing.
+That’s not even mentioning the incredible scenery and history that will be open to you if you actually live here.